2022–23 Aston Villa F.C. season

-The 2022–23 Premier League season was Aston Villa's 148th season in English football and the club's fourth consecutive season in the Premier League.
+The 2022-23 season was Aston Villa's 28th season in the Premier League.
+The 2022–23 Premier League season was the club's 148th season in English football and the club's fourth consecutive season in the Premier League.
 In addition to the league, they also competed in the FA Cup, being eliminated by Stevenage in the third round, and the EFL Cup, being eliminated by Manchester United in the third round.
 The season covers the period from 1 July 2022 to 30 June 2023.